Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 This guide may contain affiliate links.
 If you buy through our links, we may earn a small commission at no extra cost to you.

 Why these three?
-We combined ingredient analysis with aggregated expert/owner feedback to pick a daily balancer (Kérastase), a budget frequent-use option (Neutrogena), and a low-suds detox that cuts through hard-water film and styling residue (OUAI).
+We reviewed ingredients alongside aggregated expert and owner feedback to choose a daily balancer (Kérastase), a budget-friendly frequent-use option (Neutrogena), and a weekly detox that helps cut through hard-water film and styling residue (OUAI).

 1) Kérastase Specifique Bain Divalent — Best Overall for Oily Roots + Dry Ends